t-brink/LAMMPS-tutorial/05-molecular-dynamics-shear-test/README.txt

 we will look at plastic events in the simulation.
 For this, we need to visualize the atomic positions.
 LAMMPS can produce "dump files" containing all sorts of per-atom information.
-These are quite flexible, but I tend to use somthing like this:
+These are quite flexible, but I tend to use something like this:

-    dump         MyDump all custom 10000 structure.dump.*            &
+    dump         MyDump all custom/gz 10000 structure.dump.*.gz       &
                  id type x y z vx vy vz ix iy iz dump_modify  MyDump pad 10